 Paint the Classical Chinese poem 画诗 / 畫詩

-About half a year ago when my son was 3 and my daughter was 6, they both really enjoyed the poetry painting class!
 Although the recommended age was 4 to 8 years for this particular class, my son loves to draw more than his sister.
 So he stayed attentive through the online lesson!

-The lesson began with the teacher reciting a classical Chinese poem and discussing its meaning.
-For those unfamiliar with Chinese culture, poetry is a big part of history and culture.
-Poetry styles varied with each dynasty (eg 唐诗 / 唐詩 (Táng shī) during the Tang dynasty), just as art styles change over time.
+Poetry is a huge part of Chinese history and culture!
+It was so interesting to see different styles with each dynasty (eg 唐诗 / 唐詩 (Táng shī) during the Tang dynasty), just as art styles change over time.

 Then the teacher patiently walked through the steps of the related drawing.
 There were only 3 other students; some kids painted while others chose pencils.
 In the first class, my son learned the color 靛 (diàn / indigo) in Chinese during this lesson!